OasisLMF/OasisLMF/mdk-builtin-lookup.rst

     (PERIL_ID, COVERAGE_TYPE, **<LOC.
 PROPS>) |--> VULNERABILITY_ID

-and the entries of the file must representing the mappings of this function.
+and the entries of the file must representing its mappings.

 Here ``**<LOC PROPS>`` represents a sequence of columns representing loc. properties relevant for the vulnerability lookup for your model, including occupancy code, scheme, building class, etc. The column names pertaining to the location properties should be OED-compatible, e.g. ``OccupancyCode``.
 The `vulnerability section of the PiWind lookup configuration file <https://github.com/OasisLMF/OasisPiWind/blob/kamdev/keys_data/PiWind/lookup.json#L71>`_ can be used as an example.